 - 1. Tax Rate.
-The adopted tax rate was .005 cents below the effective tax rate.
-The effective tax rate is the rate that generates approximately the same amount of revenue as FY 2018-2019. - Sales Tax.
+The effective tax rate, i.e. the rate that generates approximately the same amount of revenue as FY 2019-2020 will be presented to Council in August, after staff receives the certified valuations. - Sales Tax.
 Sales taxes can be one of the direct indicators of the local economy.
 Sales tax collections in 2011-2015, were records and dropped, in 2015.
 Collections have risen every year since 2016.
 The FY 2019-2020 budget includes a 4.5 percent increase, reflecting a cautious economic outlook. - 3.
 Charges for Services.
 Charges for services has increased slightly, reflecting the increases in the water and sewer rates.